New Construction Termite Barriers for New Homes and Extensions

 Termites will forage through masonry core filled block walls.

-Masonry Core filled block walls must be protected and cannot be relied upon as a method of Termite Management, unless the entire wall is available for visual inspections, which is rarely ever achieved.
+Masonry Core filled block walls must be protected and cannot be relied upon as a Termite Management method unless the entire wall is available for visual inspections, which is rarely ever achieved.

-Where cost is an issue for builders and homeowners, there are options to minimise a full wall treatments, however only under the expert opinion of a Termite Management technician should any builder or owner attempt to build without the understanding of the requirements under the Australian Standards (AS3660.1:2014 Termite management, Part 1: New building work) and the National Construction Code.
+Where cost is an issue for builders and homeowners, there are options to minimise full wall treatments; however, only under the expert opinion of a Termite Management technician should any builder or owner attempt to build without the understanding of the requirements under the Australian Standards (AS3660.1:2014 Termite management, Part 1: New building work) and the National Construction Code.